singh1114/best/_posts/2020-04-12-a-beginners-guide-to-classification-trees-decision-trees.md

 {% include math.html math_code="$Where\ p(k)\ is\ the\ proportion\ of\ training\ observations\ in\ the\ mth\ region\ that\ are\ from\ the\ kth\ class$" %}

-Classification Error rate is not used generally because it is not sensitive for tree-growing, therefore, entropy or Gini index is used instead.
+Classification error rate is not used generally because it is not sensitive for tree-growing, therefore, entropy or Gini index is used instead.

 ## Entropy in Classification tree

-It's the measure of amount of uncertainty of the data(Randomness).
+It's the measure of amount of uncertainty in the data(Randomness).
 Higher the uncertainty, higher is the entropy.

 The value of entropy is `zero` when there is no uncertainty in some event.
-For example, if we are tossing a coin having heads on both side.
+For example, if we are tossing a coin having heads on both sides.

 Mathematically, entropy is given by